sherlock-audit/2024-08-perennial-v2-update-3-judging/README.md

     }
 ```

+## Discussion

+**arjun-io**

+This is valid in that the calculation for the current position might be off, but instead of using the pending and updating, we need to actually calculate the closeable amount.

+For example, if there is a current position of 5 long, and a pending open of 10 - passing in the close magic value will only close 5 (not 15). if there is a current position of 5 long, and a pending _close_ of 3 - passing in the close magic value will only close 2 (this is not captured by the current logic).

 # Issue M-12: Emptyset reserve strategies may revert when aave/compound supply limit is reached or pool owner pause/froze the pool

 Source: https://github.com/sherlock-audit/2024-08-perennial-v2-update-3-judging/issues/66

+The protocol has acknowledged this issue.

 ## Found by
 Oblivionis